Shopska Salad with Mediterranean Twist

 Why offer you my way of making the salad?
 Because I replace the traditionally used sunflower oil with olive oil and omit the vinegar as I don’t like how it tastes with tomatoes.
 Instead of parsley, I use another traditional for the Bulgarian cuisine spice – savoury.
 And as a result, I believe my way of preparing Bulgarian Shopska Salad is healthier as well.

 1 middle-sized yellow onion, chopped into small pieces

 2/3 cup of Bulgarian cheese (called Sirene) or other white Feta cheese, which should be salty and grainier

-(I like this description of Bulgarian cheese here)
+(I find these descriptions of Bulgarian cheese accurate)

 3 black pitted olives